SkyN9ne/BlackNET/README.md

 ## Update notice 📌
 If you have BlackNET installed you need

-#### BEFORE UPDATING PLEASE MAKE A COPY OF YOUR DATABASE OR YOU WILL LOSE YOUR CLIENTS
+#### WARNING: BEFORE UPDATING PLEASE MAKE A COPY OF YOUR DATABASE OR YOU WILL LOSE YOUR CLIENTS

 1. Make a copy of config.php
 2. Upload the new files